dforsten/docs/README.md

-# docs
-Repository of images to link in public documents
+Repository of images and other files to link to in public documents(e.g. GitHub Wiki pages)